Atlanta, Georgia 72-Hour Vacation

 Got toddlers in tow?
 Also adjacent to Centennial Olympic Park is Imagine it!
 The Children's Museum of Atlanta, where the youngest tourists will find activities designed to intrigue them.

 Atlanta's historic role in the Civil Rights Movement is embodied in its Sweet Auburn district, which runs along Edgewood Avenue in Downtown.
 To get there, return along Marietta Street to Five Points and take MARTA's No. 3 bus to the Martin Luther King National Historic Site.
 Be sure to visit the home where King was reared, as it is open to the public.
 Across the street from the church at the visitor center, exhibitions detail his role in the Civil Rights Movement.
 And, of course, stop by his gravesite at the King Center, where King's widow, Coretta Scott, now also is interred.
 Across the street is Horizon Sanctuary, the modern Ebenezer Baptist Church, completed in 1999, where crowds celebrated the election of President Barack Obama in 2008.
 Many news commentators stated that here is where King preached, but it was not built until after his death.
 His preaching was at the original church across the street, now known as Heritage Sanctuary, completed in 1922.
-Now undergoing a two-phase renovation, Heritage Sanctuary is open for tours Monday-Saturday, 9 a.m. to 5 p.m., Sunday from 1 p.m. to 5 p.m., and until 6 p.m. in summer.
+Having completed its two-phase renovation project, Heritage Sanctuary is open daily (except major holidays) from 9 a.m. to 5 p.m., but hours can vary so call before going.

 Heading west from Downtown along Marietta Street, take a slight right up Brady Avenue to Howell Mill Road.
 This area, known now as the Westside, has become a haven for restaurants ranging from Atlanta's most renowned, Bacchanalia and Abattoir, to some of its most creatively casual, Bocado and The Real Chow Baby, both easy on the wallet.
 For a taste of Southern fare, JCT Kitchen & Bar offers splendid choices, and a magnificent view of the city's skyline awaits at Six Feet Under from its rooftop bar.